Speech Recognition and Voice Command have arrived after 25 years of torment (part 2)

 Over-hyping voice command is a primary culprit in our desensitization to the current amazing state of speech recognition and voice user interface capabilities.

-Voice command is very easy to present in a demo that is orchestrated in such a way that it APPEARS to work well (after much behind-the-scenes practice), while in reality it may be incredibly fragile and easily “confused” by variations in any of multiple nuanced and subtle attributes of speech (rate, accent, dialect, etc).
+Voice command has always been very easy to present in a demo that is orchestrated in such a way that it APPEARS to work well (after much behind-the-scenes practice), while in reality it may be incredibly fragile and easily “confused” by variations in any of multiple nuanced and subtle attributes of speech (rate, accent, dialect, etc).

-These AWESOME demos in ads have been featured in ads for products ranging from:
+These AWESOME demos have been featured in ads for products ranging from: